 The accounting and financial reporting treatment is determined by its measurement focus.
 Enterprise accounting uses a flow of economic resources measurement focus.
-With this measurement focus, all assets and all liabilities associated with the operation of the Academy are included on the Statement of Net Position.
+With this measurement focus, all assets, all deferred outflows of resources, all liabilities, and all deferred inflows of resources associated with the operation of the Academy are included on the Statement of Net Position.
 The Statement of Revenues, Expenses, and Change in Net Positions present increases (e.g., revenues) and decreases (e.g., expenses) in total net position.
 The Statement of Cash Flows provides information about how the Academy finances and meets the cash flow needs of its enterprise activities.